hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 measures, as well as associated predicted savings.
 Required fields are established to complete a full quality assurance review of all installed measures and determine rebate or financing eligibility.
-The minimum requirements reflect those most common between all of the HPXML programs so far.
+The minimum requirements reflect those most common between all of the HPXML-compliant programs so far.
 Programs that offer more diverse rebates may need to consider changing "optional" fields to "required" in order to meet program needs.